Stop flushing billions down the drainMarch 21, 2019

 California Department of Motor Vehicles IT modernization

-The planned $208 million, 6-year California Department of Motor Vehicles IT modernization project to replace its antiquated 40-year old legacy system was cancelled in February 2013 after 7 years and $134 million was spent.
+The planned $208 million, 6-year California Department of Motor Vehicles IT modernization project to replace its antiquated 40-year old legacy system was canceled in February 2013 after 7 years and $134 million was spent.

 According to the, publicly available reports of these IT projects the main reasons for the failure are poor project planning, chronic mismanagement, lack of communication and insufficient testing.